3 Day Cradle Mountain Trip

 About half an hour into your drive, you’ll reach Deloraine, one of the foodie stops along the Cradle to Coast Tasting Trail.
 Here you can start your day with a fresh coffee and hearty breakfast at the Deloraine Deli, before browsing the providore packed full of local produce.
 If you’d like, the friendly staff will help you create a delicious hamper for the road, packed with the best pickings.
 Back on the highway, you’ll soon see the Western Tiers mountain range spilling across to your left.

-Christmas Hills in Elizabeth Town is a great place for a bite to eat, serving up warm marinated chicken salad drizzled with raspberry liqueur.
+Christmas Hills, between Deloraine and Elizabeth Town, is a great place for a bite to eat, serving up warm marinated chicken salad drizzled with raspberry liqueur.
 Complete the meal with a glass of sparkling raspberry – berries are also high on the dessert menu.
 Today is all about collecting produce on the road, so don’t leave that punnet of freshly picked chocolate coated raspberries behind.

 Just 5 minutes up the highway and one of the highlights of the tasting trail is Ashgrove Cheese.
 Owned for generations by the same family, the Ashgrove farm continues to churn out award winning butter, milk, cream and many varieties of their famous cheese, including traditional styles as well as unique creations made with uniquely Tasmanian ingredients – think bush pepper, lavender and wild wasabi.
 Nibble on these dairy delicacies as you watch the Ashgrove cows wandering through their lush green fields, before continuing on.

-A little further along the highway turn down Gannons Hill Road and head towards Railton, ‘Town of Topiary’ for a tour at Seven Sheds Brewery, Meadery and Hop Garden to learn the beer making process.
-Willie Simpson, one of Australia’s foremost beer experts, is responsible for this popular craft brewery, which creates unexpected beers, ciders and other drinks that are a long way from the usual tastes of big brewery draughts.
-Ramble through the hop garden and drop in on the tasting room to sample some of these remarkable brews.
+A little further along the highway turn down Gannons Hill Road and head towards Railton, ‘Town of Topiary’ for a tour at Seven Sheds Brewery, Meadery and Hop Garden.
+Willie Simpson, one of Australia’s foremost beer experts, is responsible for this popular craft brewery, which creates beers and other drinks that are a long way from the usual tastes of big brewery draughts.
+Drop into the tasting room to sample some of these remarkable brews, ramble through the hop garden or pre-book a brewery tour to see the beer making process.

 After your beer tasting, add your favourites to your growing hamper, and head to the mural-filled town of Sheffield.
 If you come across a local walking his alpaca on a lead down the main street, or a curious man wielding a yoyo out the front of the Emporium don’t be afraid to strike up a chat.
 The locals are friendly, and very proud of the paintings that adorn their buildings.